R0GGER/favicon-api/src/docs-content/getting-started.md

 # Max width/height (px) for images returned by GET /scraper/:domain only.
 The scraper
 # still picks the largest source icon; if that image exceeds this limit it is
 # downscaled with "contain".
 When the cap is active, output is also re-encoded as
-# a lossless PNG (max compression, alpha preserved) so responses stay small without
+# a compact PNG so responses stay small; already-capped icons are re-encoded only
-# quality loss; already-capped icons are re-encoded only when that shrinks the file.
+# when that shrinks the file.
+The encoder builds both a truecolor and an
+# indexed/palette PNG and keeps the smaller one (see SCRAPER_PNG_* below).
+Does not
-# Does not change /:domain/json — the UI size strip still lists every variant
+# change /:domain/json — the UI size strip still lists every variant at full
-# at full resolution (via /s-asset or upstream URLs).
-Set to 0 to disable the
+# resolution (via /s-asset or upstream URLs).
+Set to 0 to disable the cap and serve
-# cap and serve native resolution (default).
-Example: 128 keeps /scraper/ responses
+# native resolution (default).
+Example: 128 keeps /scraper/ responses small for
-# small for dashboards while the JSON API still exposes larger sources.
+# dashboards while the JSON API still exposes larger sources.
 SCRAPER_MAX_ICON_SIZE=128

+# Palette (indexed) PNG pass for the capped /scraper/ output.
+Real favicons are
+# anti-aliased (500-2000 colors), so a strictly bit-identical palette is rare;
+# quantizing to <=256 colors typically shrinks the file 25-55% with no perceptible
+# change.
+When true (default), the palette variant is used if it is smaller AND
+# meets SCRAPER_PNG_MIN_PSNR.
+Set to false to always keep the truecolor PNG.
+SCRAPER_PNG_PALETTE=true

+# Minimum perceptual quality (PSNR in dB, alpha-premultiplied) the palette PNG must
+# reach vs. the source to be used instead of the truecolor PNG.
+Higher = stricter
+# (closer to lossless), lower = harder compression.
+Default 40 ≈ "visually
+# lossless"; 50+ is indistinguishable, below ~35 artifacts start to show.
+Set to 0
+# to always take the smaller file regardless of quality.
+Ignored when
+# SCRAPER_PNG_PALETTE=false.
+(Measured at default: github.com -25% @66.9dB,
+# netflix.com -26% @65.3dB, reddit.com -53% @50.5dB.)
+SCRAPER_PNG_MIN_PSNR=40

 # When true, the scraper prefers curated service-icon catalogs over direct
 # HTML scraping for domains that map to a known service slug (e.g.